 To allow them some freedom while also guiding the process from a distance, I gave them carte blanche approval for just a handful of cookbooks that focus on nutrient-dense recipes – The Nutrient Dense Kitchen

-Oh right, the popsicles.
 Full of nourishing fats, juicy lime and just the right amount of sweetness, these frosty treats are quickly becoming a rediscovered favorite.
 They only take a few minutes of hands-on time to make, and they’re the perfect way to cool down after an afternoon of playing in the sunshine.

 , which I love because they’re on the smaller side, this recipe makes 7-8 servings.
-If you’re using different popsicle molds and want to calculate about how many this recipe will make, the total amount of liquid is around 1 3/4 to 2 cups.
+If you’re making these key lime popsicles with different molds and want to calculate how many this recipe will make, the total amount of liquid is around 1 ¾ to 2 cups.